-An evaluation of competency will be performed by the research team with a detailed check list of specific skills which women require to proceed with CGM / AiD.
-They must demonstrate competence in sensor insertion and interpretation of data (all participants), and in the technical management of the study insulin pump during manual and AiD modes (intervention participants).
-In addition, participants on the intervention arm will have their understanding of the management and response to AiD alarms evaluated.
+Competency to use CGM / AiD will be assessed by the research team to ensure women have the skills and confidence required to proceed with those devices.
+They must demonstrate competence in sensor insertion (all participants), and in the technical management of the study insulin pump during manual and AiD modes (intervention participants).
 If competency and/or compliance are suboptimal in any aspect, further training will be provided.
 Specifically, a further 7-14 day home trial will be allowed, after which competency and compliance will be re-assessed.
 If, at the end of this second training session, women are unable to fulfil the competency and/or compliance criteria, their withdrawal from the study will be considered.